Biga language

 Biga is a heavily Papuan-influenced Austronesian language spoken in Southwest Papua, Indonesia in the south of the island of Misool.
-It is spoken in the single village of Biga in Misol Timur Selatan District.
+It is the predominant spoken language in the single village of Biga in Misool Timur Selatan District.

+Its status is slightly less precarious than other Raja Ampat–South Halmahera languages, as children of the village still learn the Biga language.
+However, its use by the younger generation is limited to speech to elders, and Papuan Malay dominates child-to-child speech.

+Laura Arnold classifies Biga as a divergent dialect of the Ma'ya language.